| What’s a Phenomenon?Phenomenon 2003 is a roleplaying convention. Its goal is to provide

 10 times the amount we paid for Karabar, so our Canberra con was

-In our second year Phenomenon was also held at Karabar High School
+held in New South Wales.
+First Dynastic Period In our second year Phenomenon was also held at Karabar High School

 but after that we were helped with a venue by the ANU Roleplaying